-Prerequisites: none Eligibility: 9-12 Credits: 2 quarters, 2 credits
+Prerequisites: none Eligibility: 9-12 Credits: 2 quarters, 2 credits Biology Lis a course based on the

 Biology I is a course based on the following core topics: cellular chemistry, structure and reproduction, matter cycles and energy transfer, interdependence of organisms, molecular basis of heredity, genetics, and evolution.

 Instruction should focus on developing student understanding that scientific knowledge is gained from observation of natural phenomena and experimentation by designing and conducting investigations guided by theory and by evaluating and communicating the results of those investigations according to accepted procedures.